 What she actually says is: “Um, I really need a cigarette..” and she flees outside, hoping that the shock doesn’t show in her eyes.

 The worst part is, they follow her there.
 And the wife decides to enlarge on the subject.
 She has two small children and painstakingly explains how she’s more closely bonded to the one she delivered naturally, rather than to the second who arrived by emergency caesarean.

 Our listener finishes her cigarette too fast, and lights another.
 But she’s suddenly incredibly tired at the thought of having to explain that, while she understands the role of oxytocin in human bonding, in a world of blended families, we really must be capable of behaving more kindly than polar bears in a thin winter.

 Instead, she reaches down into some deep reserve of patience, and tells them about a young step-mother she had to help on a medical forum.
 Lately married to a man with an 8yr-old son, the woman asked how she could possibly make herself love this child as her own.
 Our listener’s reply:

 “Who in the world expects you to love this boy as your own?
 Why don’t you simply get to know him, treat him like you would treat anyone?
 If he’s going to be part of your life, develop your own connection with him as a little human being – form a new bond.
 Sure, it’s not always going to be easy, but it’s weird for him too.
 You’re the adult, make it less weird.”

-They agree, and it’s as if it never occurred to them – which is scary, in itself.
+They agree, and it’s like it never occurred to them – which is scary.
 She changes the subject, and they spend a good evening, but for a whole week it bangs around in her head like an angry ghost.
-Until tonight, when she hammers it’s ass to a blank page.
+Until tonight, when she hammers its arse to a blank page.